blumareks/2016WoW/README.md

 ![framework libraries for sentiment](https://github.com/blumareks/2016WoW/blob/master/images/SentimentFrameworks.png "framework libraries for sentiment")

 and an alternative setup for framework libraries for Text To Speech:

 ![framework libraries for TTS](https://github.com/blumareks/2016WoW/blob/master/images/TTSFrameworks.png "framework libraries for TTS")

 Build target.
 In the "Build Phases" tab, add a new Copy Files Phase and set its destination to "Frameworks".
 Copy all the frameworks that have been added one by one.

-Section in Build Phases: "Copy Files" - Add all of the frameworks you added to Xcode to the Copy Files Phase - see the result below (for TTS Watson service):
+Section in Build Phases: "Copy Files" - Add all of the frameworks you added to Xcode to the Copy Files Phase - see the result below (for Sentiment Analysis Watson service):

 ![alt text](https://github.com/blumareks/2016WoW/blob/master/images/TTSFrameworks_copyphase.png "Copy Files")